ipfs/ipfs-blog/src/_blog/understanding-the-three-fundamental-principles-of-how-ipfs-works.md

    * Directed Graphs: A graph is said to be directed if each edge has some sense of direction.
 The connections between nodes only correctly associate in one direction, and a single-head arrow indicates this direction.
 We use genealogical terms like ancestor, descendent, parent, and child to refer to nodes in a directed graph.
    * Acyclic Graphs: An acyclic graph has no loops in the graph.
 This means there is no way to navigate from that node back to itself along the graph’s edges.
    * Directed Acyclic Graphs - DAGs: A graph that is both directed and acyclic is called, you guessed it right?
 A directed acyclic graph - DAG.
-3. Content discovery via directed hash tables (DHTs)
+3. Content discovery via distributed hash tables (DHTs)

    A distributed hash table - DHT is a distributed system for mapping keys to values.
 In IPFS, the DHT is used as the fundamental component of the content routing system and acts like a cross between a catalog and a navigation system.